-As a maintained secondary school we must provide RSE to all students as per the Children and Social work act 2017.
+As a maintained secondary school we must provide RSE to all students under section 34 of the Children and Social work act 2017.

 In teaching RSE, we must have regard to to guidance issued by the secretary of state as outlined in section 403 of the Education Act 1996.